Giving to IU Nursing

 Center for Research in Nursing Education Fund

-Gifts to the fund are used for support of the Center for Research in Nursing Education and its mission.
-The mission of the center is to improve the health and quality of life for citizens of central Indiana, the state, the nation, and beyond by developing, testing, and disseminating new pedagogies for nursing education and teacher preparation.
+Gifts to the fund are used for support of the Center for Research in Nursing Education, whose mission is to improve the health and quality of life for citizens of central Indiana, the state, the nation, and beyond by developing, testing, and disseminating new test practices for nursing education and teacher preparation.

 Your gift will support research in areas such as: